pivotal/docs-tap/overview.md

 environment.

 Instead of having four tools that are loosely coupled to each other, a path to production defines all four tools in a single, unified layer of abstraction.
-Where tools typically aren’t able to integrate with one another and additional scripting or webhooks are necessary, a unified automation tool codifies all the interactions between each of the tools.
+Where tools typically can't integrate with one another and additional scripting or webhooks are necessary, a unified automation tool codifies all the interactions between each of the tools.

 Tanzu Application Platform provides a default set of components that automates pushing an app to staging and production on Kubernetes, removing the pain points for both inner and outer loops.
 In addition, it allows the operators to customize the platform by replacing Tanzu Application Platform components with other products.

 ![Diagram depicting the layered structure of TAP](images/tap-layered-capabilities.png)